 Here are a few ideas to help kick-start your workflow to allocate leads to sales people:

 Suppose you are a global company with sales people in different regions in the world.
 You want to automatically assign sales people based on the country code for the lead.
 You have a few options:

 You could set up a single workflow, listing all the countries in the world and assigning individual sales people.
 If country = UK, France, Italy, set Owner to Jane.
 If not, then if country = USA, set Owner = Jack if not, then if country = Africa… etc.

 CONS - There will be multiple branches to the workflow depending on the number of countries you wish to include.
 This format works well until you need to change the territory assignment or a sales person leaves.
 At that point you must work through all the branches of the workflow to find that person / region and change things.
 Not too bad a job if you only have a few sales people and large territories, but you may want to consider option 2.

 2. Set up one workflow to assign territories to each lead based on their country.
-Then create separate workflows for each sales person to assign them to the right territory
+Then create a separate workflow for each territory.

 PROS – Easy to find a salesperson and deal with their territory assignment changes.

 CONS – Multiple HubSpot workflows in operation.